Black Camel Pictures: Overview

-They went on to produce 2 more Outpost films with Outpost: Black Sun (2012) and Outpost: Rise of the Spetsnaz (2013).
+they went on to produce 2 more Outpost films with Outpost: Black Sun (2012) and Outpost: Rise of the Spetsnaz (2013).

 2013 also saw a theatrical release of Sunshine on Leith a feature film version of Stephen Greenhorn's original Dundee Repertory Theatre stage play.
 Sunshine was directed by Dexter Fletcher (Rocket Man) and produced alongside Andrew MacDonald and Alon Reich of DNA Films.
 The film was well received as upbeat and enjoyable with critic Mark Kermode stating 'I shed a tear within the first 10 minutes, and spent the rest of the movie beaming like a gibbering, love-struck fool.' in the Guardian newspaper and Robbie Collin in The Daily Telegraph saying the film 'leaves you with cask-strength, capillary-reddening tingles of happiness that run to the very tip of your nose.'

-In 2014 Black Camel Co-Produced Castles in the Sky alongside Hero Productions for the BBC.
+In 2014, Black Camel Co-Produced Castles in the Sky alongside Hero Productions for the BBC.
 The film is a dramatised telling of the true story of Robert Watson-Watt and other British scientists' struggle to invent radar in the years leading to World War II.
 It was directed by Gilles Mackinnon and stars Eddie Izzard and Laura Fraser.

-In 2018 filming wrapped on Marionette a psychological thriller about a therapist, who loses her grip on reality when a ten-year-old boy claims he can control her future.
+In 2018, filming wrapped on Marionette a psychological thriller about a therapist, who loses her grip on reality when a ten-year-old boy claims he can control her future.
 The film stars Thekla Reuten and Peter Mullan and was directed by Elbert van Strien.
 It was a co-production between Black Camel and Samsa Films shot in Luxembourg and Aberdeen.

 Also wrapped in 2018 was Dead End 2 the second instalment in the Dead End short film trilogy.
 Black Camel Pictures continue to serve as executive producers with a third film recently completing the series.

 Filming for Off the Rails started in February 2019 filming in Palma, Mallorca.
 The film tells the story of three women going interailing in their 50s after a close friend dies leaving them with tickets and a final request, to take her 17-year-old daughter with them.
-The film is based on the real-life experience of director Jules Williamson and stars Kelly Preston, Jenny Seagrove, Sally Phillips, Judi Dench with Elizabeth Dormer-Phillips.
+The film is based on the real-life experiences of director Jules Williamson and stars Kelly Preston, Jenny Seagrove, Sally Phillips, Judi Dench with Elizabeth Dormer-Phillips.
 The story was originated by Jules and Arabella Page Croft with script written by Jordan Waller.